GfSE/SysML-v2-Models/example_contribution/README.md

   currently do not impose a specific form or meta-data)
 * If you are uneasey with the standard license of this repo, you may attach your own license as `LICENSE.md` in your own(!) directory.
-* submit a pull request with a small description of your addition.
+* submit a pull request with a description of your addition.